Wayne Hatswell: Coaching and managerial career

 On 3 January 2013, Hatswell was appointed as manager of Stamford of the Northern Premier League Division One South.
 Stamford won the 2012–13 playoff final earning promotion to the Northern Premier League Premier Division.
 Two weeks after winning promotion Hatswell resigned to take up a coaching position at newly promoted League Two club Newport County where he had been a player in the 2011–12 season.

 On 7 February 2015, with Newport County in sixth place in League Two, manager Justin Edinburgh was appointed manager at League One Gillingham.
 Jimmy Dack stepped up to manager at Newport County assisted by Hatswell until the end of the 2014–15 season.
 Dack left Newport in April 2015 and Hatswell was subsequently released by the club in May 2015 following the appointment of Terry Butcher as team manager.

 On 6 July 2015, Gillingham announced the appointment of Hatswell as the League One club's youth team manager, teaming up with Justin Edinburgh once again.

 On 9 March 2017, Hatswell rejoined Newport County as Assistant Manager to Caretaker Manager Michael Flynn following the sacking of team manager Graham Westley.
 Flynn resigned after nine league matches of the 2021–22 season with Newport 15th in League Two with Hatswell appointed as Newport County caretaker manager.
 Hatswell managed Newport for four unbeaten League Two matches before the appointment of James Rowberry as Newport manager on 19 October 2021 with Newport 13th in League Two after 13 matches of the 2021–22 season.
 Hatswell was retained as assistant manager to Rowberry and he signed a contract extension in November 2021 until the end of the 2023–24 season.
 On 21 February 2022, Newport announced the departure of Hatswell after he had expressed a strong desire to pursue a new opportunity away from the club.

 On 22 February 2022, Hatswell was appointed assistant head coach to Michael Flynn at Walsall.
+On 19 April 2023, Flynn and Hatswell were sacked with Walsall in 15th place after 42 games of the 2022-23 League 2 season.

+On 8 May 2023, Michael Flynn was appointed manager of Swindon Town on a two-year contract and Wayne Hatswell was again appointed assistant manager to Flynn.
+On 15 January 2024, both he and Flynn departed the club, despite having signed a new long-term deal in November 2023.

+In August 2024 Hatswell was appointed as head coach of the Wales under-17 team, under senior national team manager Craig Bellamy.

+In May 2025, Hatswell returned to Newport County, being named assistant manager to the newly appointed David Hughes.
+On 15 November 2025, Hughes and Hatswell were sacked by Newport with the club bottom of League Two on 11 points after 16 games of the 2025-26 season.